craftercms/docs/source/.new-ia/by-role/developer/templated/experience-builder.rst

 navigation
 """"""""""

-Prints out the navigation structure of a project in a customizable markup structure.
+Prints out the navigation structure of a site in a customizable markup structure.

 .. list-table::
    :widths: 10 10 10 70